joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/07/business/economy/trump-tariffs-no-pause-stock-market.html

 **Scoop City: Big offseason questions to ponder as Julio Jones retires**\
-`A well-deserved break your tax returns or refreshing your stock portfolio to unpack the five big remaining offseason questions, 2026 FAs`\
+`A well-deserved break from your tax returns or refreshing your stock portfolio to unpack the five big remaining offseason questions, 2026 FA`\
 https://nytimes.com/athletic/6261822/2025/04/07/julio-jones-retires-yards-per-route-run-nfl-offseason-questions-scoop-city/

 **Farke: Leeds 'fear' Struijk out for season with foot fracture**\